iid-ulaval/pyapnea/docs/tutorial.md

     [2008 rows x 7 columns]

-You can note that are more events than when we loaded the file with `event_data_to_dataframe()`.
-Indeed, the `RawOscarDataset` completes the ApneaEvent with the medical defition of an apnea event.
+<sup>You can note that are more events than when we loaded the file with `event_data_to_dataframe()`.
+Indeed, the `RawOscarDataset` completes the ApneaEvent with the medical definition of an apnea event.
 Since the events are marked at the end of the event, an internal function `generate_annotations()` marks all points 10 seconds before each event.
 Note that only the `ApneaEvent` column is completed.
-All others event columns are kept like the original data.
-At the moment, no parameter exists to change the behavior of the annotation.
+All other event columns are kept like the original data.
+At the moment, no parameter exists to change the behaviour of the annotation.</sup>

-With only ApneaEvent representing `Obstructive`:
+With only ApneaEvent representing `Obstructive`, using the parameter `output_events_merged`:

     dataset = RawOscarDataset(data_path='test/data/raw',
                               getitem_type='dataframe',